stevefrenzel/astro-naut/README.md

 _This is a starter template for static site generator [Astro](https://astro.build/)._

 I'm a big fan of Astro, as it combines two things I really like: A component-based approach and zero client-side JavaScript!
 This template is pretty opinionated, as it's composed how I would set up my projects.
 But sharing is caring, so feel free to use it for your own projects or customise it.
-After cloning it, run `npm install` to install all necessary dependencies.
+After cloning it, run `npm install` to install all necessary dependencies and then `npm start` to start your local dev server.
 Here are all the features:

 ## Absolute imports